mkg33/SAT_3/README.md

 Deadline: 15.03.2021 (2:00 PM)

+**UPDATE (31.01)**

+ALl tests pass well within the time limit (current version).
+Turns out that the VSIDS heuristic works just fine (provided there are restarts with the right parameters).

+EVSIDS also works but the conflictsNumber counter needs to be reset with every restart.
+I thought the counter was supposed to be incremented irrespective of restarts.
+Anyway, I'm glad this version works.
+Now we can consolidate our updates and get even better results.
+I suppose from now on it's just stress-free work :-).

 **UPDATE (24.01)**

 As of today, our solver can solve almost all test cases well within the 1m CPU time limit.
 There's only one timeout (hole9.cnf).
 All tests performed with VSIDS.